CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Critical KV Cache Entry Selection

 \section{Critical KV Cache Entry Selection}

-For critical cache entry selection, we aim to choose cache entries that effectively represent the entire KV cache during self-attention computation, producing an output that is a close approximation, if not identical.
-Preliminaries about the relationship between KV cache and generation output are introduced in Section~\ref{subsec:pre}.
-Based on that, we formalize the problem of identifying critical cache entries from the perspective of output perturbation (Definition \ref{def:problem}) in Section~\ref{subsec:def}.
+For critical cache entry selection, we aim to choose cache entries that represent the entire KV cache during self-attention computation, producing an output that is a close approximation, if not identical.
+Base on this insight, we formalize the problem of identifying critical cache entries from the perspective of output perturbation (Definition \ref{def:problem}) in Section~\ref{subsec:def}.
 Subsequently, in Section~\ref{subsec:how}, we formalize the output perturbation and derive its upper bound.
-Then, we propose a two-stage greedy algorithm in Section~\ref{sc:alg} that constrains worst-case perturbations for selecting critical entries, with theoretical analysis provided in Section~\ref{sc:alg_analy}.
-Finally, in Section~\ref{sc:integration} we integrate the algorithm into current SOTA cache eviction methods.
+Guided by this bound, we further propose a two-stage greedy algorithm to constrain worst-case perturbation , analyze its theoretical properties , and integrate it with SOTA methods.